stefan-esquivel/Pathfinder/README.md

 ### Tasks

-* Connect cable to IR beacon (simulating new sensor) from 1ft away!
 * Connect cable to IR beacon from 3ft away
 * Connect cable to IR beacon from 7ft away
+* Track beacon from 5 ft away

 For this challenge the robot must be built with the given VEX parts with the following requirements.